singnet/dev-portal/docs/products/DecentralizedAIPlatform/Boilerplate/GettingStarted/index.md

     serviceId: "your-service-id"
     ```

-### ExampleService Component
+### calculator Component

-The `ExampleService/TestExampleService` component provides a user interface for interacting with your service on the `Mainnet/Sepolia` network.
+The `calculator/Testcalculator` component provides a user interface for interacting with your service on the `Mainnet/Sepolia` network.
 Below is a description of its main functions and how to use them.

 #### UI Components